Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 (FPort) is 8-bit long and the values from 1 to 223 can be used.
 It allows LoRaWAN network and application to identify data.

 A fragmentation session with application payload transferred from device to server, is called uplink fragmentation session.
-It uses FPortUpShort or FPortUpDefault for data uplink and SCHC control downlinks.
+It uses FPortUpShort or FPortUpDefault for data uplink and its associated SCHC control downlinks.
 The other way, a fragmentation session with application payload transferred from server to device, is called downlink fragmentation session.
-It uses FPortDown for uplink and downlinks.
+It uses FPortDown for data downlink and its associated SCHC control uplinks.

 FPorts can use arbitrary values inside the allowed FPort range and must be shared by the end-device, the Network Server and SCHC gateway.
 The uplink and